 Keep in mind

-Online therapy isn’t a substitute for true emergency services.
+Online counseling isn’t a substitute for urgent or emergency services.

-In the event of a mental health emergency — if your child is thinking about harming themselves or someone else — call the National Suicide Prevention Lifeline at 800-273-8255.
+In the event of a mental health emergency — if your child is thinking about harming themselves or someone else — you can call the National Suicide Prevention Lifeline at 988.

-However, you don’t need to wait for a crisis to occur before enrolling your child in therapy.
+However, it’s important not to wait for a crisis to occur before seeking out counseling for your child.

-We considered many criteria when choosing the best online therapy programs for kids, including:
+We considered many criteria when choosing the best online counseling programs for kids, including:

 - Licensure.
-All the mental health professionals here are licensed psychologists, psychiatrists, or psychotherapists.
+All the mental health professionals affiliated with each program are licensed psychologists, psychiatrists, social workers, or counselors.

 - Accessibility.
-Some of these programs accept health insurance, and some offer flexible payment options.
+Some of these programs accept health insurance, and most are at a lower cost than in-person treatment.
 The programs here also feature easy sign-up processes.

 - Reputation.
 We chose programs with positive customer feedback and reviews.

 - Offerings.
-These therapists offer a wide range of counseling services for anxiety, depression, self-esteem, eating disorders, stress, bullying, anger, and coping skills.
+These counseling programs offer a wide range of services for anxiety, depression, self-esteem, eating disorders, stress, bullying, anger, and more.